 The battery indicator on the right ear cup tells you the status of your QC 35 II battery.
 If it is solid green, it has a high charge.
 Blinking amber means it is currently charging by microUSB, and solid amber means it has low charge.
 If it is blinking red, it needs to be charged.
 If it is solid red, it means there is an issue with the battery and you should contact Bose customer service.
 The battery life should last up to 20 hours.

 Properly store your headphones

 To store your headphones in their carrying case, rotate both ear cups so they lie flat.
 Then, fold the left ear cup toward the headband, followed by the right ear cup.
 Make sure you power them off before storing them, and, if you plan to store them for a long time, make sure they are fully charged before doing so.

 To prevent your ear pads from degrading, you should regularly clean them after wear.
 Sweat can build up on the ear pads after long use, and this can damage the material.
-To clean your Bose QC 35 II headphones, you can wipe the outside surfaces with a soft, dry cloth.
-If you want to use disinfectant wipes on the earpads, make sure to detach them from the headset so as to avoid getting the electronics wet, and make sure they are fully dry before you store them once again.
+To clean your Bose QC 35 II headphones, wipe the outside surfaces with a soft, dry cloth.
+To clean sweat off the ear pads, use disinfectant wipes or a slightly damp cloth, but make sure to detach them from the headset so as to avoid getting the electronics wet, and make sure they are fully dry before you store them once again.

 What’s missing from the Bose QuietComfort 35 II